Ataxia123/Notes/SuperConductors/Coordination Hub.md

 - Write a short but engaging piece on what we are doing here as a CTA to draw more interest.
 - Reach out to and share the write up with Eiri and other players potentially interested in contributing (Jelani, Josh, etc)

-  ### Project Domains

-Split the #superConductor tag into different domains we should approach to solve it as a project

----
-Based on your notes, the #superConductor project could be approached from the following domains:

-#Material_Science: This domain would focus on the synthesis and analysis of the LK-99 material.
-It would involve understanding the properties of Lanarkite and Copper Phosphide, the materials used in the synthesis, and optimizing the synthesis process to improve the superconducting properties of LK-99. [[MaterialScience]]

-#Physics: This domain would focus on understanding the superconducting mechanism of LK-99.
-It would involve studying the formation of Cooper pairs in the CuO planes of the material and how this leads to superconductivity at room temperature. [[Physics]]

-#Engineering: This domain would focus on the practical applications of LK-99.
-It would involve exploring how the material can be used in various fields such as energy transmission and quantum computing. [[Engineering]]

-#Project_Management: This domain would focus on the coordination and execution of the project.
-It would involve tasks such as setting timelines, allocating resources, and managing the project team.[[ProjectManagement]]

-#Fundraising: This domain would focus on securing the necessary funding for the project.
-It would involve tasks such as preparing a project proposal, identifying potential funders, and pitching the project to them.[[FundRaising]]

-#Communication: This domain would focus on disseminating the findings of the project.
-It would involve tasks such as writing scientific papers, presenting at conferences, and communicating with the public and other stakeholders. [[Communication]]

-#Data_Analysis: This domain would focus on analyzing the data generated from the research.
-It would involve tasks such as statistical analysis, data visualization, and interpretation of results. [[DataAnalysis]]
-#Policy_and_Ethics: This domain would focus on the ethical implications of the research and the development of policies to guide the use of #SuperConductors. [[PolicyAndEthics]]